hardik-khandala/hardik-khandala/README.md

 ## **💫About**

 - Currently learning JavaScript.
+- IT Engineer
-- Student At LDRP Institute of Technology & Research, Gandhinagar.
+- Student at LDRP Institute of Technology & Research, Gandhinagar.

 ## **🌐Socials**